kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/06 - Why vintage tech sometimes beats modern gear/Handheld Gaming Devices.md

 This isn’t because of nostalgia.
-This is because of efficiency — the GBC, GBA, even the PS Vita were easy to use and take wheree
+This is because of efficiency — the GBC, GBA, even the PS Vita were easy to use and take where you wanted to go.

+Companies like Valve, and eventually ROG,